At Catalina Sea Camp, the safety and well-being of our participants is paramount.

 All of our instructors are trained as Waterfront Lifeguards, which includes CPR/AED for the Professional Rescuer, First Aid, and Emergency Oxygen Administration.
 Staff also utilize two-way radios for constant contact with the office and camp directors.

 While camp is in session, a registered nurse lives on site to manage camper medications and attend to medical needs 24-hours-a-day.
 Campers with medications or specific medical needs should be sure to include relevant information on their Health History Form.
+Medical and safety requirements for scuba classes can be found in our Scuba Guide.

 In the case of illness, medical emergency or a situation requiring additional assistance, we follow all appropriate EMS procedures.
 There is a pharmacy, clinic, and hospital in the nearby town of Avalon.
 For medical emergencies we contact the local paramedics who will travel to camp to provide necessary care and arrange transport if needed.